awsdocs/amazon-ecr-public-user-guide/doc_source/getting-started-cli.md

    CMD /root/run_apache.sh
    ```

-   This Dockerfile uses the Ubuntu 18\.04 image\.
-The `RUN` instructions update the package caches, install some software packages for the web server, and then write the "Hello World\!" content to the web server's document root\.
+   This Dockerfile uses the public Amazon Linux 2 image hosted on Amazon ECR Public\.
+The `RUN` instructions update the package caches, installs some software packages for the web server, and then write the "Hello World\!" content to the web server's document root\.
 The `EXPOSE` instruction exposes port 80 on the container, and the `CMD` instruction starts the web server\.

 1. <a name="sample-docker-build-step"></a>Build the Docker image from your Dockerfile\.
 **Note**